pkivolowitz/CSC1100-J-2020/Progress.md

 ## January 14

-Today we expect to practice with lists and learn a small number of new things.
+Today we practiced:

+* nested loops
+* formatted output
+* making lists from a range

+We wrote two more programs:

+* Printing a multiplication table
+* Mad libs

+We learned about:

 * `random.choice()`
 * `random.choices()`